-The Normandie Apartments (today’s Wukang Mansion, 武康大楼, 1836–1858 Middle Huaihai Road) is located at a rare six-way intersection in the center of Shanghai, the junction of Shanghai Tianping Road (天平路), Yuqing Road (余庆路), Xingguo Road (兴国路), Wukang Road (武康路), and Huaihai Middle Road (淮海中路).
+The Normandie Apartments (today’s Wukang Mansion, 武康大楼, 1836–1858 Middle Huaihai Road) is at a rare six-way intersection in the center of Shanghai, the junction of Shanghai Tianping Road (天平路), Yuqing Road (余庆路), Xingguo Road (兴国路), Wukang Road (武康路), and Huaihai Middle Road (淮海中路).
 It is in the western part of the former French Concession area of the city.
-The angle between Wukang Road and Huaihai Road is less than 30 degrees, and the building is perfectly shaped into the narrow-angle.

-In the year 1907, he used his own salary to build another small road between Avenue Joffre (Huaihai Road) and Route Legendre (Xingguo Road) to facilitate the travel of teachers and students.
 However, in the beginning, this path did not have a name.
-Later, because the nearby French Concession wanted to expand its scope, it had a conflict with a local Ningbo Association, the United Kingdom, the United States, and Russia.
+Later, as the nearby French Concession wanted to expand its area, the plan raised a conflict with a local Ningbo Association, the United Kingdom, the United States, and Russia.
 Ferguson mediated the dispute and reached a solution that satisfied everyone.
 The local people named this road Route Ferguson to honor him.
 In 1914, the road belonged to French Concession.

 The architect of the Normandie Apartments

 The unique shape of the Normandie Apartments was the highlight of the designer’s smart ideas.
 The designer of the Normandie Apartments was László Hudec.
 He was a Hungarian-Slovak architect who also designed many landmarks in Shanghai.

 The Normandie Apartments is a masterpiece as a residential building.
 Let’s take a look at the features of this building.